facebook/react/docs/docs/reconciliation.md

 As a corollary, if there is a `<Header>` element at the same position in two consecutive renders, you would expect to see a very similar structure and it is worth exploring it.

-### DOM Nodes
+### DOM Elements

-When comparing two DOM nodes, we look at the attributes of both and can decide which of them changed in linear time.
+When comparing two DOM elements, we look at the attributes of both and can decide which of them changed in linear time.

 ```xml
 renderA: <div id="before" />